CyBear-Jinni/cbj_site/README.md

 # CyBear Jinni Site

-This is the code behind "the face of the company" the Site
+This code is "the face behind the company" the Site of CyBear Jinni.

+You can find the full project with the instractions and code [here](https://github.com/CyBear-Jinni/CBJ_Smart-Home.git).